Solutionhead/SolutionForms/src/SolutionForms.Client.Mvc/README.txt

 		* **NOTE: Don't change the port number!
 Visual Studio may have issued a different port number.
 Keep the port number issued.**

 3. If IIS is currently running, stop it by right-clicking the icon in the task tray and clicking Exit.
-4. From cmd propmt running in admin mode, enter the following command: netsh http add urlacl url=http://*:52794/ user=everyone
+_(Not sure whether this is still required)_ 4.
+From cmd propmt running in admin mode, enter the following command: `netsh http add urlacl url=http://*:52794/ user=everyone`

 > Note: You can skip step #4 if you run VS in Administrator mode otherwise the website won't start due to permissions errors.